 Edward Vogel, bass

 Described by Opera News as “accomplished, stylistically informed,” and “sonorous,” baritone Edward Vogel possesses a diverse repertoire spanning over ten centuries.
-Recent performances in 2018 included a role in Leonard Bernstein’s opera A Quiet Place, and the world premiere of a symphonic work by Michael Gandolfi, both with the Tanglewood Music Center Orchestra; Bach cantatas under the baton of John Harbison; and a solo recital which featured music of medieval Iberia.
-2018 also saw his solo debut with the New Haven Symphony Orchestra in Handel’s Messiah.
-In the 2019-2020 season, Mr. Vogel will make solo debuts with the Yale Choral Artists, and the Grammy award-winning ensemble Apollo’s Fire, and joins the rosters of The Thirteen, and Grammy-nominated True Concord.
-Edward recently received a Master of Music degree from the Yale School of Music, where he studied with tenor James Taylor.
+Performances in 2018 included a role in Leonard Bernstein’s opera A Quiet Place, and the world premiere of a symphonic work by Michael Gandolfi, both with the Tanglewood Music Center Orchestra; Bach cantatas under the baton of John Harbison; and a solo recital that featured music of medieval Iberia.
+In 2018, Edward also made his solo debut with the New Haven Symphony Orchestra in Handel’s Messiah.
+In the 2019-20 season, he makes solo debuts with the Yale Choral Artists and the Grammy award-winning ensemble Apollo’s Fire, and he joins the rosters of The Thirteen and Grammy-nominated True Concord.
+Edward recently received a master's degree of music from the Yale School of Music, where he studied with tenor James Taylor.
 During his time at Yale, he appeared as a soloist with the Yale Schola Cantorum and the Yale Voxtet.
 He was also a featured soloist on an album of Christmas music by Heinrich Schütz, which will soon be released on the Hyperion label.
-Additionally, Mr. Vogel holds a bachelor’s degree from the University of Notre Dame, where he appeared in numerous operatic and concert productions, including Monteverdi’s L’Incoronazione di Poppea, Fauré’s Requiem, and Handel’s La Resurrezione.
+Additionally, Edward holds a bachelor’s degree from the University of Notre Dame, where he appeared in numerous operatic and concert productions, including Monteverdi’s L’incoronazione di Poppea, Fauré’s Requiem, and Handel’s La resurrezione.
 He also participated in a successful recital tour with colleagues from Notre Dame, which featured songs from the rich history of American sacred music.
 Prior to his studies at Notre Dame, Edward sang for ten years with the Trinity Choir of Men and Boys in New Haven, Connecticut, where he received extensive training under the direction of R. Walden Moore, with whom he continues to collaborate.